swup/theme-template/readme.md

 - Checkout existing themes before creating one.
 - Swup instance is automatically assigned to the theme instance and can be accessed under `this.swup` in `mount`/`unmount` methods.
+* Swup theme automatically sets swup animationSelector option to `[class*="swup-transition-"]` to prevent bugs related to other libraries using the same classes.
+Use `swup-transition-*` for your theme classes.
 - Themes get a few special helper methods:
     * `applyStyles` to prepend style tag with defined content in the head tag.
     * `addClassName` to add `swup-transition-[name]` classname to an element.